On the Reliability of Information Retrieval From MDS Coded Data in DNA Storage: Preliminaries

 \subsection{Decoding}

-The first step in the decoding process generally involves clustering the sequencer output to identify and group the reads belonging to the same strand.
-The channel model considered in this work does not account for randomness in the order of the reads, so we assume the channel output $((\tilde{\Rv{Y}}^{j,\ell} )_{\ell=1}^{\rv{R}_j})_{j=1}^N$ is ordered such that the reads corresponding to each strand are identifiable, making clustering implicit and error-free.
+The first step in the decoding process generally involves clustering the sequencer output to identify and group the reads belonging to the same underlying encoded sequence.
+The channel model considered in this work does not account for randomness in the order of the reads, so we assume the channel output $((\tilde{\Rv{Y}}^{j,\ell} )_{\ell=1}^{\rv{R}_j})_{j=1}^N$ is ordered such that the reads corresponding to each encoded sequence are identifiable, making clustering implicit and error-free.
 This assumption also implies that the read profile $\boldsymbol{r}=(r_1,\ldots,r_N)$ is known at the decoder.
-In practice, clustering can be performed efficiently using state-of-the-art algorithms, e.g.,~\cite{ben2024gradhc, qu2022clover, rashtchian2017clustering}.
+We defer the analysis of the effect of clustering on the retrieval process to future work.